SamX23/ideas/README.md

 - A react version of Utas

   So I just came up with an idea of recreating an Indonesian growing startup as online shop platform, Utas.co.
 Do not know why but I would love to try creating react version of this app, surely front end only.

+- Create a simple online store

+  The idea is to create a simple online store where people can sell their things online and using online payment, I will say the implementation is more like utas + olx but simpler I guess.